5.00 out of 2 votes

 Both terms are used interchangeably in the world of business and retail.
 They indicate a pricing strategy where the price per unit of a product or service decreases as the quantity of the purchased item increases.
 The principle remains the same: buy more, save more.

-While customers can enjoy savings via bulk purchases, this discount is also very popular with businesses.
+While customers can enjoy savings via bulk purchases, this discount is also very popular with businesses as it encourages larger purchases.
 Retailers can enjoy better deals if they increase their purchase amount for the same item.

 For example, a retailer could purchase a single loaf of bread for $2.
 However, if they bought over 50 loaves of bread, the price might be $1.95.
 Or, if they bought over 100 loaves, the price might be $1.90.